ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 Exercise: remove the number next to every x: x0 x1 x2 x3 x4
 ```
 *Hint: press Tab to exit select mode while keeping the multiple carets.*

+## Files and windows

+Use `p` to open any file.
+Use `w` to close a tab or `W` to close all other tabs.

+Use `\` to split the editor into two windows,
+or `|` to do the same but without the copy on the left.
+Use `q` to move between split windows and `Q` to close a split window.

+Toggle tool windows with the lower number keys:
+`1`: File tree, `2`: Local changes, `3`: Terminal.
+To focus a tool window, use the above keys with shift.
+Press `Esc` to unfocus.
+Use `4` to hide all tool windows.

 ## Customization